tetano02/SpaceInvadersBC/README.md

 - To simplify training and facilitate faster experimentation, we decided to switch to the **Space Invaders (ALE/SpaceInvaders-v5)** environment.
 This environment maintains visual control and temporal dynamics similar to Pac-Man, while offering a **more manageable observation space**, allowing us to focus on the imitation learning aspects rather than extensive state abstraction.

+#### 12/11

+- First try: One demonstration -> The agent learns only to move left and right, not even properly and it doesn't shoot.
+Possible reason: LEFT/RIGHT/NOPE -> Press continously.
+FIRE -> One press.
+It is more probable that it learns the movement behavior.

+- Prova con test esperto Minari: Dataset esperto - Epochs : 50 - Batch size: 32

+#### Continue

 ## Objectives
 - Implement **Behavioral Cloning** to train an initial policy from human demonstrations (via keyboard teleoperation).
 - Extend the model with **DAgger (Dataset Aggregation)** to iteratively improve policy performance using interactive corrections.